Get

 Great Pyrenees Overview

 The Great Pyrenees is a guardian and protector.
-The breed has a solid reputation in farming communities for keeping flocks, herds, and other animals safe from predators.
-In addition to their work ethic, they also have such a strong appeal to a family lifestyle.
+They have a solid reputation in farming communities for protecting flocks, herds, and other animals from predators.
+In addition to their work ethic, they enjoy the family lifestyle.

-If you are familiar with this breed, you might know that they absolutely love the outdoors.
-Many folks choose this dog for rural settings because they love staying in their perimeter without wandering off, protecting anything and everything around the home.
+If you are familiar with this breed, you might know that they love the outdoors.
+They’re ideal for rural settings because they love staying in their perimeter without wandering off, protecting everything around the home.

 Personality / Character

-The Great Pyrenees is the absolute poster child for “gentle giant.”
-These guys and gals might be large and sturdy, but they are big teddy bears with lots of love to give.
-With kind hearts and terrific discernment, these dogs keep a protective yet composed outlook on pack life with their people.
+The Great Pyrenees might be large and sturdy, but they are big teddy bears with lots of love to give.
+With kind hearts and terrific discernment, they keep a protective yet composed outlook on pack life with their people.

-These dogs are super friendly and terrific with all age groups.
+They are affectionate and get along with all age groups.
 Often, they make excellent first “best friends” for children and irreplaceable companions in homes.
 The Great Pyrenees will have no trouble alerting you that a stranger is near but will meet them with tails wagging—unless they feel a direct threat.

 If you have a hyper pup, they might not realize their size until they grow into their feet.
-None of that is a character flaw—they’re just super big!
-However, their massive size might not handle their puppy stage well among seniors or toddlers.
+Therefore, they must be supervised when interacting with toddlers.

 Training

-Since the Great Pyrenees are a cooperative breed, training should be relatively easy.
+Training should be relatively easy since the Great Pyrenees are a cooperative breed.
 They are incredibly brilliant and pick up on concepts quickly.
-Potty training should be a breeze—in fact, they prefer the outdoors most of the time.
+Potty training should be a breeze since they prefer the outdoors most of the time.

-Advanced training is not only entirely possible, it’s expected for the breed standard.
-Even though you might come across bull-headed Pyrenees, they are generally receptive to direction and guidance from their person.
-These dogs are guardians, and they will gladly do the job as directed.
+Advanced training is not only entirely possible but expected for the breed standard.
+Even though you might encounter a bull-headed Pyrenees, they are generally receptive to direction and guidance from their owner.
+They are guardians, and they will gladly do the job as directed.

 Even though the Pyrenees isn’t often used in areas of service work, they can make excellent support animals.
-These dogs are emotionally intuitive, easily scoping out the mood of the room without much effort.
-Loving and patient, these dogs are definitely capable of taking on the caretaker role.
+They are emotionally intuitive, easily scoping out the room’s mood without much effort.
+They’re loving, patient, and capable of taking on the caretaker role.

 great pyrenees dog on a leash